FlagOpen/FlagScale/README.md

   * `SAVE_DIR`: the directory for loading the merged checkpoint.
   * `ITERATION`: the iteration number from `latest_checkpointed_iteration.txt` in `SAVE_DIR` and need to be padded zeros to 7 digits.

-Besides, you may need to change the model configurations such as `num_layers`, `hidden_size` and so on.
+Note that the above configuration is for converting Aquila-34B and you may need to change the model configurations such as `num_layers` and`hidden_size` as needed.

 ### Repartition the distributed optimizer [optional]